Whole Body Cryotherapy

 Please note:

-• This list is not exhaustive and individual health conditions should be discussed with a healthcare professional before undergoing localized cryotherapy.
+• This list is not exhaustive and individual health conditions should be discussed with a healthcare professional before undergoing localised cryotherapy.

 • It’s crucial to inform your cryotherapy provider about any medical conditions, recent injuries, or medications you’re taking.

-• The intensity and duration of localized cryotherapy can be adjusted based on individual tolerance and needs.
+• The intensity and duration of localised cryotherapy can be adjusted based on individual tolerance and needs.

 • If you experience any unusual discomfort or reaction during or after treatment, inform your provider immediately.